rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/required-mapping.rst

        |          ``multiValue: true``
        |               ``value: "{Ats(http://schemas.xmlsoap.org/claims/Group)}"``
    * - Path matching
-     - Uses XPath to match the path to a value in your SAML assertion using the XML hierarchy or schema.
+     - Uses XPath to match the path to a value in your SAML assertion by using the XML hierarchy or schema.
      - | ``"{Pt(/saml2p:Response/saml2:Assertion/saml2:Conditions/@NotOnOrAfter[1])}"``
        |
        | Retrieves the value of ``NotOnOrAfter``